codecks-io/react-flip-primitives/README.md

   - `transform`: transition to the new dimensions via setting the corresponding `scale` `transform`.
 If the node has no children, it will use a somple transition.
 If the node has children, all children nodes will get an inverse `scale` `transform` to counter the scaling of their parent.
   - `transform-no-children`: Don't inverse-scale the children nodes.
+  - `non-transform`: don't apply `transform: scale()`.
+Instead transition `width` and/or `height` directly.
+This may lead to a lot of re-layouting.
+So use with caution.
-  - `none`: don't transition to the new dimensions.
-Set it immediately.
-This can be useful if a child node is taking care of the transition
+  - `immediate`: immediately apply the final new dimension.
+This can be useful if one of its children as a `scaleMode` of `non-transform` but you want sibblings to apply their new position via transforms.
+  - `none`: don't process to the new dimensions.

 - **`opts.transitionProps={string[]|default: []}`**